Swiss Design Awards: History

 The competition was founded in 1917 as a sister competition to the Swiss Art Awards, which had been running since 1898.
 In 1917, the Swiss government created the Federal Commission of the Applied Arts (FCAA) to support the applied arts via grants, exhibitions, subsidies for professional associations and general financial backing for the applied arts.

 The FCAA was initially under the control of the professional associations Schweizerischer Werkbund SWB and L'Oeuvre.
 From the 1960s, in the international context of social norm upheaval, the government began a process of reviewing cultural policy.
 A group of experts was asked to provide advice, which became known as the Clottu Commission.

 In the 1990s, the Swiss Design Awards in particular, and the Federal Office of Culture's approach to cultural policy in general were heavily criticised by the Schweizerischer Werkbund.
 This contributed to a redefinition and relaunch of the competition in 2002.

 In 1997, the government celebrated 100 years of Swiss Federal Design promotion with the publication Made in Switzerland.

+Winners (2016–2025)

+The following table lists the winners of the Swiss Design Awards from 2016 to 2025, as published by the Swiss Federal Office of Culture.
+In 2020, due to the COVID-19 pandemic, the physical exhibition and final judging round were canceled, and no official award winners were named.